hanif-mianjee/JIRA-Ticket-Copier/README.md

 - Detects JIRA ticket pages (`https://*.atlassian.net/browse/*`)
 - Extracts ticket ID, status, and title from the DOM
 - Button to copy info in format: `AB-1234: In Progress - Sample ticket title here`
+- Git button to copy commit message in format: `AB-1234: Sample ticket title here` (with feedback UI)
 - Dropdown for status override (predefined list)
+- All buttons styled to match JIRA UI, with rounded corners and consistent sizing
 - Accessible, keyboard-friendly, and visually integrated with JIRA
+- Feedback text (e.g. "Copied!") is visually distinct with padding for clarity
 - Modular, well-documented code (JavaScript, Manifest v3)
 - Unit tests for all utility functions (Jest, jsdom)
 - Automated build, lint, test, versioning, and packaging workflow